Matt Gaetz: Ethics controversies

 In July 2020, Politico reported that its investigation had found expenditures by Gaetz that appeared to violate the House ethics rules: spending tens of thousands of dollars for a speech-writing consultant and having a private company install a television studio in his father's home in Niceville, Florida, which Gaetz uses when he appears on television.
 Gaetz's office acknowledged that he spent $28,000 on speech-writing services, which is prohibited by House rules except in special circumstances and with prior approval from congressional officials, but said that it was a clerical error that would be fixed.
 Of the television studio, Gaetz said that the company received $100 per month from his office, an amount not reported in his congressional spending records, and also charged television networks each time a network connected to the studio.
 A statement from Gaetz's office said the arrangement complied with House rules, and that during the setup process, his office consulted with the House Ethics Committee and the House Administration Committee.

 Gaetz and a dozen other Republican House members skipped votes and enlisted others to vote for them in late February 2021, citing the ongoing COVID-19 pandemic.
 But he and the other members were actually attending the Conservative Political Action Conference, which was held at the same time as their absences.
 In response, the Campaign for Accountability, an ethics watchdog group, filed a complaint with the House Committee on Ethics and requested an investigation into Gaetz and the other lawmakers.

 The Intercept reported in March 2023 that Gaetz had hired Derrick Miller as his military legislative aide.
 Miller spent eight years in prison after he was convicted of murdering a civilian during his army service in Afghanistan.

+In January 2026, the Florida Bulldog published a report by the Florida Bar's committee of ethics that found substantial evidence that Gaetz committed statutory rape; it then closed the case.